Hunt–Sitterding House

 The Hunt–Sitterding House, located at 901 Floyd Avenue in Richmond, Virginia, is a late Victorian Era building originally constructed to serve as residence and office of the architect and contractor Gilbert J. Hunt, Jr. (1843–1921).

-It has been listed on the National Register of Historic Places since 2008 (building listing #08000877).
+It has been listed on the National Register of Historic Places since 2008.

 History

 Built between 1889 and 1891, the Hunt–Sitterding House is a noteworthy example of Richmond's late 19th century town house architecture.
 Gilbert J. Hunt Jr. lived and worked from the house since its completion in 1891, up to his death in 1921.
 His widow Ella Hunt inherited the house, but she died the following year.

 Richmond realtor Frederick Sitterding, Jr. purchased the property from the Hunt estate in 1922.
 Like Hunt, Sitterding used the house as his office as well as residence.

-The Virginia Commonwealth University acquired the house in 1975 from Edward and Edith Shaw and currently uses it for its Student Affairs offices.
+The Virginia Commonwealth University acquired the house in 1975 from Edward and Edith Shaw and as of 2008 it was used as offices.